This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Detection of AM Waves”.

 1. Detection is same as ________

-Explanation: Process of extracting the modulation from signal is called demodulation.
+Explanation: Process of extracting the original message signal from the received modulated signal is called demodulation.
 Demodulation is also known as detection.
-For AM, the process of detection can be accomplished by using a diode.

 2. Most commonly used modulation system for telegraphy is ________

 b) Single tone modulation